augmented-os/augmented-os/docs/architecture/components/business_store_service/interfaces/api.md

 ### Data Management (Generic CRUD)

-For each entity/table defined in the tenant’s schema, the service exposes CRUD endpoints dynamically.
+For each entity/table defined in the tenant's schema, the service exposes CRUD endpoints dynamically.
 The placeholder `{resource}` below refers to the name of a data entity, for example `customers` or `invoices`.
 These names correspond to those defined in the JSON Schema.

 #### Create Record